mokkabonna/json-schema-compare/README.md

 Compare json schemas correctly.

-- Ignores sort for arrays that sort does not matter, like required, enum, type, anyOf, oneOf, anyOf, dependencies (if array)
+- Ignores sort for arrays where sort does not matter, like required, enum, type, anyOf, oneOf, anyOf, dependencies (if array)
 - Compares correctly type when array or string
 - Ignores duplicate values before comparing
 - For schemas and sub schemas `undefined`, `true` and `{}` are equal